 Introduction 1.
 The Mughals, Kachvāhās and the Gauḍīya Vaiṣṇavas 2.
 Jaisingh II and the Gauḍīya Vaiṣṇavas 3.
 Karma-Vivṛti - Exposition on Karma 4.
 Karmādhikāra-nirṇaya - Determining the jurisdiction of Karma 5.
 Gītā commentaries of Viśvanātha and Baladeva Conclusion

-Sachi Patel received his PhD from Oxford University, UK.
+Sachi K. Patel received his PhD from Oxford University, UK.